dotconfig404/dotfiles/README.md

 Move vim config to nvim

-Theme and darmode switching, mayeb red shift as well.
+Theme and darkmode switching, mayeb red shift as well.
 Should this be constrained to WM?

 Nix for software which has greatly varying versions in different distros repos or has no package at all in the repo.
 This includes lazygit and Anki.
 Maybe move most, if not all, of software installations to nix-based huifu using home-manager?